pu2clr/SI4735/examples/SI47XX_01_SERIAL_MONITOR/README.md

 __Regarding SSB support, the SSB patch content is not part of this library__.
 The patches used here were made available by Mr. [Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0).
 Please note that the author of this library does not encourage anyone to use the SSB patches content for commercial purposes. __In other words, while this library supports SSB patches, the patches themselves are not a part of this library__.

-The table below show the Si4735 and Arduino Pro Mini pin connections
+The table below shows the Si4735 and Arduino Pro Mini pin connections

 | Si4735 pin      |  Arduino Pin  |
 | ----------------| ------------  |